elalienx/spike-hono-sse/README.md

 ## Installation

-It contains Dockerfiles for client, server which you should push to your docker hub to be able You can run it in development mode: `docker-compose up --build` to pull them down when in next tutorial we will use them in Kubernetes.
+It contains Dockerfiles for client, server which you should push to your docker hub to be able You can run it in development mode: `docker-compose up`